-To be eligible for membership in this honor society, candidates must have an overall University H.P.A. of 3.0 and have completed at least 12 credit hours in Economics with an H.P.A. of 3.0.
+To be eligible for membership in this honor society, candidates must have an overall University G.P.A. of 3.0 and have completed at least 12 credit hours in Economics with an G.P.A. of 3.0.
 Students must pay a nominal lifetime membership fee and will receive a scroll (suitable for framing), a membership card, and a one-year subscription (two issues) to the American Economist.
 The primary purpose of Omicron Delta Epsilon is to recognize scholastic achievement in economics.
-For further information about Omicron Delta Epsilon, contact the Undergraduate Secretary in the Department of Economics and/or see their website.
+For further information about Omicron Delta Epsilon, contact the Academic Advisor in the Department of Economics and/or see their website.

 | ↑ back to top|